Religion and the Russian invasion of Ukraine: Russia

 Haaretz has reported that the Russian government has pressured Russian Jewish institutions to speak in favour of the invasion, including with threats of retaliation if those institutions did not.
 Some Jewish Russian opposition figures have been targeted with antisemitic threats due to their opposition to the war, including Alexei Venediktov.

 The Chief Rabbi of Russia, Rabbi Berel Lazar, spoke out against the Russian invasion of Ukraine, called Russia to withdraw and for an end to the war, and offered to mediate.
 The Chief Rabbi of Moscow, Pinchas Goldschmidt, left Russia after he refused a request from state officials to publicly support the Russian invasion of Ukraine.
 Goldschmidt said that "Pressure was put on community leaders to support the war and I refused to do so.
 I resigned because to continue as chief rabbi of Moscow would be a problem for the community because of the repressive measures taken against dissidents."
 He urged Russian Jews to leave due to a claimed rise in antisemitism, supported by Putin's government to redirect discontent away from themselves.
 On 30 June 2023, Goldschmidt was designated in Russia as a foreign agent.

-In October 2022, Assistant Secretary of the Russian Security Council Aleksey Pavlov called for the "desatanization" of Ukraine, claiming that the country was home to hundreds of neo-pagan cults, including the Orthodox Jewish Chabad-Lubavitch movement.
+In October 2022, assistant to the Secretary of Russian Security Council Aleksey Pavlov called for the "desatanization" of Ukraine, claiming that the country was home to hundreds of neo-pagan cults, including the Orthodox Jewish Chabad-Lubavitch movement.
 Russian Security Council Secretary Nikolai Patrushev apologized for Pavlov's words.

 Kremlin propagandist Vladimir Solovyov accused Western-backed Ukrainian "Banderites" of attempting to assassinate him because he is a "Jewish anti-fascist."
 Solovyov claimed that the Ukrainian government had plans to exterminate all the Jews in Ukraine, and questioned whether Michael Brodsky, Israeli ambassador to Ukraine, would attempt to "justify Nazi Germany saying, 'Well, on the other hand, if it were not for Hitler, there would be no State of Israel.'"
 Solovyov has also publicly listed the names of Jews that he claimed were not patriotic enough.